Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Courts sometimes use a more complex definition, but for most purposes, a boundary tree is one that is either planted on the boundary line between two lots or a tree whose branches, trunk, or roots have crossed a boundary.

 Generally, the location of the trunk determines who owns the tree.
 A tree trunk that stands solely in your yard is your tree.
-As the tree owner, you can decide to coddle your tree or cut it down, even if your neighbor protest that removing your tree will expose his once-shaded patio to the blazing sun.
+As the tree owner, you can decide to coddle your tree or cut it down.

 Tip: If you and your neighbor are co-owners of a true boundary-line tree, then you cannot cut down the tree without your neighbor’s consent, and vice-versa.
 You and your neighbor share the tree-care expenses and responsibilities equally.